PaulTran47/econ-grad-app-deadlines/README.md

 19 November, 2019: Increased list of schools from 30.
 Hyperlinked schools with programme websites.

-18 November, 2019: Initialised repo and GitHub Pages for it.
-Added schools personally and currently applying to.
+18 November, 2019: Initialised repo and GitHub Page.
+Added schools personally and currently applying to do an economics PhD.

 <p align="right">
   (<a href="#economics-phd-app-deadlines">back to top.</a>)